MrYsLab/pymata4/docs/polling.md

 # Processing Input Data

-Understanding how both Firmata generates input data notification messages, as well as how pymata4 processes these messages, may be beneficial in designing your application.
+Before discussing the API, understanding how both Firmata generates input data notification messages, as well as how pymata4 processes these messages, may be beneficial in designing your application.
+Understanding the differences between using a callback versus polling is crucial when designing your application.

 ## Firmata Data Collection